 In a dry skillet over medium-high heat, toast chile halves for a few moments per side, just until fragrant.
 Do not burn.

-In a small saucepan, combine onion, chiles, garlic and 2 cups of water.
+In a small saucepan, combine the chiles, onion, garlic and 2 cups of water.
 Bring to a boil.
 Remove from heat, cover and let steep for 10 minutes.

 Using tongs, fish chiles and onion out of saucepan and place them into the jar of a blender or immersion blender.
 Do the same for cloves of garlic, pausing to peel them out of their papery skins.
 Reserve 1/2 cup of cooking water.